Henry Morgenthau Jr.: Campaign against corruption

 Morgenthau used his position as Treasury chief to investigate organized crime and government corruption.
 Treasury Intelligence and other agencies (the notoriously fragmented United States federal law enforcement system had five in the Treasury Department alone) were uncoordinated in their efforts; efforts to create a super-agency were stalled by J. Edgar Hoover, who feared his FBI would be overshadowed.
 Nevertheless, Morgenthau created a coordinator for the Treasury agencies; although the coordinator could not control them, he could move them to some cooperation.

-Former head of IRS' criminal investigators Elmer Lincoln Irey, who had directed major investigations including the successful prosecution of Al Capone, assumed the position in 1937.
+Former head of the IRS' criminal investigators Elmer Lincoln Irey, who had directed major investigations including the successful prosecution of Al Capone, assumed the position in 1937.
 Investigations of official corruption caused the fall of political boss Thomas "Big Tom" Pendergast of Kansas City.
 A Mafia-related shootout and massive official corruption led to successful investigations against Pendergast and the local Mafia head Charles Carrollo.
 Other officials — as well as gangsters, in a few rare cases — were convicted as a result of Morgenthau's investigations.